SarinhaCortez/philosophy_book_reccomender/docs/README.md

 - the embedded user preference profile,
 - and the embedded book semantic profiles.

-This means the system is currently strongest at:
+This means the system is stronge at:

 - prompt-based cold start,
 - concept-level matching,
 - retrieving books that "feel right" even when wording differs.

-It is currently weaker at:

-- personalization from historical user behavior,
-- popularity-aware ranking beyond the catalogue build,
-- distinguishing subtle within-author preferences over time.

-That is not an accident.
-It corresponds to the current project phase.

 ## Project Phases